 - Free shipping on eligible orders through Amazon Prime

 - Optional services (labeling, product preparation, and repackaging)

 - Other FBA programs, such as FBA Export, FBA Small and Light, and FBA Subscribe & Save

-How much does it cost to start an Amazon FBA business?
+How much does it cost to start a Fulfillment by Amazon business?

 The total cost to start an Amazon FBA business will vary based on the membership plans and other fees you’ll choose.

 Amazon offers two plans for you to select from: an individual plan or a professional plan.
 The individual plan costs $0.99 per item sold, plus additional selling fees, and may work for you if: